Students can benefit from quick access to medical services at the

 campuses, but students are encouraged to register at the earliest

 opportunity to avoid any problems with accessing services.

 information on many welfare issues to help you through your time at

 University.
 Advice and support available can cover mental health,

-drugs and alcohol misuse, counselling and disability.
+drugs and alcohol misuse, counselling, disability and long-term illness.